confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

 #### WINDOW

 !!! note
-  WINDOW clause can only be used if the `from_item` is a stream.
+  You can use the WINDOW clause only if the `from_item` is a stream.

 The WINDOW clause lets you control how to group input records *that have the same key* into so-called *windows* for operations like aggregations